 If you have a year that necessitates using your plan frequently, it’s reasonable to worry that your out-of-pocket (OOP) costs may grow exponentially.
 Luckily, Medicare has protections in place to make sure that your OOP costs don’t get out of hand!
 They’re in the form of a little category in your plan called MOOP.

-Your MOOP is the maximum out-of-pocket cost for medical services that you’re expected to pay over the course of a year in your Medicare Advantage plan.
+So, what does MOOP mean?
+Your MOOP is the Medicare maximum out-of-pocket cost for medical services that you’re expected to pay over the course of a year in your Medicare Advantage plan.
 In other words, it’s the limit to how much you will spend in out-of-pocket costs for medical services in a calendar year.
 Other popular names for MOOP are the maximum OOP, maximum OOPC, or out-of-pocket maximum.

 MOOP is the limit on how much you can spend in out-of-pocket costs for medical services in a calendar year before your plan covers these costs.

-Each Medicare Advantage plan is different, though $6,700 is a very common in-network limit and $10,000 is common for a maximum out-of-pocket limit that includes out-of-network costs.
-Even then, your it may change each year.
-Maximum OOPCs can be as low as $0 up to a maximum, which is established by Medicare and may change each year.
-In 2020, the Medicare established maximum OOP limit is $6,700.
+Maximum OOPs can be as low as $0 up to a maximum, which is established by Medicare and may change each year.
+In 2022, the Medicare established maximum OOP limit is $7,550 for in-network costs and $11,300 for out-of-pocket limit costs.
+Even then, it may change each year.
 Please note that some PPO plans may have a higher combined MOOP.
 Plans will usually have an out-of-pocket maximum that’s easily comparable, especially with the Medicareful Plan Finder.

 What Happens When You Reach Your Limit?